How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 If you don't have GTM on WordPress yet, install GTM4WP, enter your GTM Container ID (GTM-XXXXXXX) in Settings → Google Tag Manager, and enable the container code.

-Important for EU compliance: In your GTM container, go to Admin → Container Settings and enable "Enable Consent Overview".
-Without this, Consent Mode v2 won’t work properly and you may have GDPR issues.
-This setting allows GTM to manage consent state for each tag and is required for your CMP (Cookiebot, Cookie Script, Complianz, etc.) to communicate correctly with GA4 tags.
+Important if you're in the EU: In your GTM container, go to Admin → Container Settings and enable "Enable Consent Overview".
+Without this, Consent Mode v2 won't work properly and you may run into GDPR issues.
+It's how GTM communicates with your CMP (Cookiebot, Cookie Script, Complianz, or whichever you use).

 Part 1: Conversions for Service Websites

-This template is perfect for law firms, clinics, agencies, consultancies, real estate and any service website that generates leads through forms, phone, WhatsApp or email.
+This template is for law firms, clinics, agencies, consultancies, real estate and generally any website that generates leads.
+If your business depends on people contacting you via form, phone, WhatsApp, or email, this is for you.

 What's included in the template